DoNewsCode/core/doc/contributing.md

 - Open an [issue][issues] first, to discuss a new feature or enhancement.
 - Write a comprehensive comment for exported types and methods.
 - Write tests, and make sure the test suite passes locally and on CI.
-- If a test requires external system, add the build tag `//+build integration`.
+- If a test requires external system, set the address via environmental variable.
 - Open a pull request, and reference the relevant issue(s).
 - PRs will be squashed and merged, so keep your PR focus on one thing.
 - Have fun!